sematext/docs/docs/sematext-docker-agent/installation.md

 ## Rancher

-Please read [Rancher Monitoring and Logging Support](https://sematext.com/blograncheros-monitoring-and-logging-support/).
+Please read [Rancher Monitoring and Logging Support](https://sematext.com/blog/rancheros-monitoring-and-logging-support/).
 There are various deployment options for Rancher, Swarm, Kubernetes or Mesos.
 In addition, we recommend reading Rancher Labs blog post about the [Rancher Catalog Entry](http://rancher.com/new-rancher-community-catalog-monitoring-logging-sematext/).

 ## Nomad by Hashicorp

-See an example of the [job description](https://github.com/sematext/sematext-agent-docker/blob/master/hashicorp-nomad/sematext-docker-agent.nomad) for [Nomad by Hashicorp](https://www.nomadproject.io/)
+See an example of the [job description](https://github.com/sematext/sematext-agent-docker/blob/master/hashicorp-nomad/sematext-docker-agent.nomad).

 ## Mesos / Marathon